Seagate/cortx-posix/doc/NFS Ganesha Installation Guide.md

-# Building NFS Ganesha
+# NFS Ganesha

-This document provides is step by step instructuctions to build NFS Ganesha and install it.
+This document provides step by step instructuctions to build NFS Ganesha and install it.

-## Setting Dev enviornment
+## Setting Dev Enviornment

   ### Install pre-requisites packages for NFS Ganesha